KenjiTakahashi/pacmixer/README.md

 #### settings mode
 Used to change controls settings (e.g. profiles).

-Keys work like in outside mode, except that:
+Shortcuts work like in outside mode, except that:

 * `space` is used to check setting.
 * `h` and `l` iterate only over controls which actually have settings.